Freight Shipping from Boise to Memphis

 How much does it cost to ship freight from Boise to Memphis?

-Full truckload (FTL) rates from Boise, ID to Memphis, TN currently range from $4,210-$5,189 for a standard dry van load over the 1,958-mile route.
+Full truckload (FTL) rates from Boise, ID to Memphis, TN currently range $4,210-$5,189 (roughly $2.17-$2.68 per mile over 1,958 miles).
 LTL shipments typically cost $1,277-$2,064 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Memphis?